Nasrat Haqparast: Personal life

 Haqparast was a mechanical engineering student at Hamburg University of Applied Sciences.

-When Haqparast made his UFC debut he was dubbed by several media members as a "mini" version of middleweight fighter Kelvin Gastelum due to their close physical resemblance.
+When Haqparast made his UFC debut, he was dubbed by several media members as a “mini” version of middleweight fighter Kelvin Gastelum due to their close physical resemblance.
 This has resulted in many media outlets comparing their fighting styles often.

-Haqparast's mother passed away in September 2021, which was weeks prior to his fight at UFC 266.
+Haqparast's mother died in September 2021, which was weeks prior to his fight at UFC 266.

+Haqparast previously fought under the Afghan flag in the UFC, but revealed on his social networks that he was no longer allowed to do so.
+At UFC Fight Night 209, Haqparast announced that he will represent Morocco from September 3, 2022, onwards, due to training and living there.